How to do this properly: requirements, goals, software tools, alternatives, processes, and caution points.

 - Don’t do monitoring.
 Wait… What?
 Well, that won’t work for me.
 Moving on.

 Red-Gate – I have heard good things.
 Never used it in a real world situation, so I can’t tell you much.

 Idera SQL Diagnostics Manager – this is a crappy tool for monitoring.
 I’ve run into three DBAs that say “its great”.
-Every time, I thought I was missing something, but sadly in all cases those DBAs were just using defaults and have not used monitoring to the level I am describing here.
+Every time, I thought I was missing something, but sadly in all cases those DBAs were just using defaults, and have not used monitoring to the level I am describing here.
 And that’s just not good enough (sloppy, in my book).
 After countless calls with Idera Support, Idera account managers, and submitting bugs – I just gave up on it.
-Oh, and Idera thought the stuff I was asking for is so good, they added those items to their future road map.
+Oh, and Idera thought the stuff I was asking for was so good, they added those items to their future road map.
 Yeah… I was just getting started.

 - Solarwinds – probably has some tools that do this, but I am not aware of it.
 It’s not a DPA (Database Performance Analyzer).

 - Splunk – this has a lot of promising features.
 I dabbled in it, but it seems too complex for what I need.